benshuailyu/online-thesaurus-vim/README.md

 ```

 ## Customization
-If you prefer a different key map for looking up the word under your cursor, put the following in the .vimrc file
+1) If you prefer a different key map for looking up the word under your cursor, put the following in the .vimrc file
 ```
 let g:use_default_key_map = 0
 nnoremap YOUR_OWN_KEY :call Thesaurus_LookCurrentWord()<CR>
 ```
+2) By default this plugin uses python 2.
+To use python 3 instead, put "set pyx=3" in your .vimrc.
+When vim is compiled with only python 3 support, "set pyx=3" becomes compulsory.

 ## FAQ
 1. If your python support test does not go through,